sdl/ecommerce-framework/README.md

 * Hybrid search (content/E-Commerce)
 * Search suggest
 * OAuth authentication on the E-Commerce micro service
+* Generic ECL provider using the OData micro service (to minimize the integration points)

 This is something to be consider in later version of the framework.